 Deviations from the normal breathing rate can indicate health problems.
 An increased respiratory rate at rest can indicate pain, stress, or respiratory disease, for example.
 Horse owners should therefore regularly check their horse's breathing rate by observing the movements of the chest or flanks and counting the number of breaths per minute.

 Clear abdominal breathing is another sign of breathing problems.
-When the abdominal breathing of the horse the belly visibly bulges outwards during breathing, which may indicate respiratory distress or shortness of breath.
-It can be helpful to record a video of abdominal breathing to discuss with a vet.
-In the video, we show you what typical abdominal breathing looks like in a horse:
+When the horse is belly breathing, the belly visibly bulges outwards during breathing, which can indicate respiratory distress or shortness of breath.
+It can be helpful to watch a video of abdominal breathing to discuss it with a vet.

 Common respiratory diseases in horses